BlockchainCommons/cbor-book/src/part_2/dcbor_tags.md

 {{#rustdoc_include ../../tests/dcbor_tags.rs:example_4}}
 ```

 As shown above, we can always extract the `(Tag, CBOR)` tuple from a tagged value, and then compare the tag value to our constant to see whether we want to process it further.
-But it's a common pattern to expect to find a specific tag in a particular place in a CBOR structure.
-So `dcbor` provides a convenience method `try_into_expected_tagged_value()` to test the tag value and return an error if it doesn't match.
+But it's a common pattern to expect to find a specific tag in a particular place in a CBOR structure. `dcbor` provides a convenience method `try_into_expected_tagged_value()` to test the tag value and return an error if it doesn't match.
 If it succeeds, it returns the tagged value for further processing.

 ```rust
 {{#rustdoc_include ../../tests/dcbor_tags.rs:example_5}}